Accommodation guide for parents and supporters

-Student checklist - has your child done the following?
+Student checklist - has your young adult done the following?

-Your child will need somewhere to live when they study with us during their first year - help them explore their UWE Bristol accommodation options.
+Your young adult will need somewhere to live when they study with us during their first year - help them explore their UWE Bristol accommodation options.

 Attending a UWE Bristol Open Day is an important step in the preparation process for starting university.

-Ensure your child has read and understands the terms and conditions of their chosen accommodation.
+Ensure your young adult has read and understands the terms and conditions of their chosen accommodation.

-The Residents' guide includes useful information to help your child prepare for the transition to living in their new accommodation.
+The Residents' guide includes useful information to help your young adult prepare for the transition to living in their new accommodation.

-- Encourage your son or daughter to become more independent as September approaches.
+- Encourage your young adult to become more independent as September approaches.

 - Suggest they call us directly if they have any questions.

-- Make sure you son or daughter can use a washing machine, budget for a weekly shop and cook a few simple dishes.
+- Make sure they can use a washing machine, budget for a weekly shop and cook a few simple dishes.

 - Advise them to take a look at the University's guide to managing your money.